HOW TO GET STARTED ..........

 To remedy this either book on to a second or third small group training session or commit to ongoing learning as part of my regular weekly walks.
 After my weekly Haldon Forest Park sessions on Mondays and Thursdays training time is allocated to Nordic walking technique and health and fitness guidance.

-Monday 14th June 2pm - Haldon Forest Park Reserve a place
+Monday 19th July 2pm - Haldon Forest Park

-Tuesday 15th June 1pm - National Trust Killerton Reserve a place
+Tuesday 14th September 1pm - National Trust Killerton

-Monday 21st June 2pm - Haldon Forest Park Reserve a place
+Thursday 23rd September 2pm - Haldon Forest Park

 2. ONE TO ONE or small GROUP PRIVATE TRAINING SESSIONS